CLI utility to download and compile IMDb datasets into an SQLite database.

 select distinct primaryTitle from title_basics join title_crew on title_basics.tconst=title_crew.tconst join name_basics on title_crew.nconst=name_basics.nconst where primaryName='Michael Bay' and job='director' and titleType='movie';

-Get all comedy feature films with an IMDb rating between 4.0 and 6.0:
+Get all comedy feature films with an IMDb rating between 4.0 and 6.0, released in the 21st century:

 Improvements are very welcome, and contributing them is easy!
 Rackfocus is a very straightforward application, with zero package dependencies outside of Python itself.
 Simply fork and/or clone this repo and you should be good to go.